A foodie guide on the best food to eat in Spain, and about the best dishes to try in Spain

 It is smooth, sweet, rustic, and indulgent simultaneously which is why it might become your favorite too.

 9. Calçots – Green Onions

-Calçots is a Catalan green onion, traditionally eaten to signal the spring.
-It feels like a celebration of a sort.
+Calçots is a Catalan green onion, traditionally eaten to signal the spring, and so feels like a celebration of a sort.